Admissions Blog

 Despite what the official directions on the Common App indicate, students writing a 250-word essay – the lowest end of the range that is officially acceptable to complete this essay – have a far lower chance of convincing college admissions officers of their admissions-worthiness than students who believe in the maxim, ‘bigger is better.”
 The official upper limit in acceptable length on the Common App essay is 650 words.

 A well-thought out and well-developed essay of any true substance is not only not possible in 250 words, it’s barely possible in 450 words.
-This is why none of our clients have ever submitted a Common App essay consisting of fewer than 450 words.
+This is why none of my students have ever submitted a Common App essay consisting of fewer than 450 words.
 With that said, the true sweet spot in Common Application essay writing, for this current year’s prompts and prompts going back over a decade, is 500 to 650 words.
 This was even the case a few years ago when the Common App limited students to a mere 500 words.
-That experiment lasted for such a short time because colleges were getting such transparently superficial essays that they were a waste of time and effort for students and completely lacking any valuable insight helpful to college admissions officers.
+That experiment lasted for such a short time because colleges were getting such transparently superficial essays that they were a waste of time and effort for students and lacking in any valuable insight helpful to college admissions officers.

 In order to produce a great final draft essay, your rough drafts should be even longer than 650 words.
-It’s very common for our clients to create first, second, and third draft essays of nearly 1,000 words.
+It’s very common for my students to create first, second, and third draft essays of nearly 1,000 words.
 Only through consistent and high quality editing can any essay be ready for submission to colleges and universities, and starting with too few words on initial drafts is a recipe for a puny little final draft essay.

 So, the big take-away ideas on the Common App Essay are these: